bitpay/bitcore/README.md

 Check some screenshots and more details at [insight's project homepage](http://insight.is/).

-*Insight* project is now split in two repositories.
+*Insight* project is now split into two repositories.
 One for the [API](https://github.com/bitpay/insight-api) and for the front-end.
 This repository is for the front-end, which will install the API as a NPM dependency.

 ## Prerequisites